ghc-proposals/ghc-proposals/proposals/0000-simplify-static.rst

 .. contents::

 This proposal simplifies the typing rules for ``static`` forms.
-The current design is too elaborate and the implementation never worke.d
+The current design is too elaborate and the implementation never worked.

 Motivation